RomainBoulay/iOS-FacebookReader/README.md

 - All interface orientation : portrait and landscape
 - You can add a facebook user with the "+" button in the contact list.
 Then you have just to type a facebook id.
 - You can remove a contact from your list
-- All images are loading in background
+- All images will load in background